 And the key theme to point out today is that European and Asian economies are poised to crash prior to the U.S. markets.

-This means there could be a brief but very real period of foreign investors seeking a “safe haven” in U.S. markets, a force that will be a temporary but massive tailwind for otherwise dangerously over-valued U.S. stocks.
+This means there could be a brief but very real period of foreign investors seeking a “safe haven” in U.S. markets, a force that will be a temporary but massive tailwind for otherwise dangerously over-valued U.S. stocks and bonds.